MinMiguelM/connector-utility/README.md

             type: integer
       - name: children
         description: Name and age of this person's children
-        arrayOf: object    # # If you wan't to specify an array, do not use 'type'.
+        arrayOf: object    # If you want to specify an array, do not use 'type'.
 Instead use arrayOf.
 You can also specify arrays of basic types.
 For example, arrayOf: string.
         props:    # Since this is an array of objects, you specify the properties for each element of the array using props.
 Arrays of basic types (like strings, doubles, etc.) don't require the use of props.
           - name: name
             description: Name of this child